Retro Handhelds logo - ImageRetro Handhelds logo Text

 • Good community support, multiple CFWs available

-• Can be connected to a larger display
+• Can be connected to external displays

 Cons

-• Device can feel bulky
+• Device can feel bulky when closed

 6. Best Retro Handheld Under 40$: